hletrd/Facebook-Autopoker/README.md

-# PyPoker
+# Facebook Autopoker
-* The only multithreaded Facebook autopoker
+* The only multithreaded Facebook autopoker (PyPoker only)
 * Fully multithreaded, speed is not affected by number of person being poked concurrently.
- * Multithreading is not supported by PHP(poker.php)
+(PyPoker only)
-* Supports Python 2.7, Python 3
+* Supports Python 2.7, Python 3 (PyPoker)

-## Running (by Python, recommended)
+## Running PyPoker (Recommended)
 * Open poker.py by any text editor, and type rerquired informations in.
 ```python
 c_user = 'Your Facebook cookie: c_user'